coldbox-modules/mementifier/readme.md

-# Mementifier
+# Mementifier : The State Maker!

 Welcome to the `mementifier` module.
-This module will listen to traditional ORM events and inject some transformation goodness to your objects.
+This module will transform your business objects into native ColdFusion (CFML) data structures with :rocket: speed.
+It will inject itself into ORM objects and/or business objects alike and give them a nice `getMemento()` function to transform their properties and relationships (state) into a consumable structure or array of structures, etc.  No more building transformations by hand!
+No more inconsistencies!
+No more repeating yourself!

+> Memento pattern is used to restore state of an object to a previous state or to produce the state of the object.

+You can combine this module with `cffractal` (https://forgebox.io/view/cffractal) and build consistent and fast :rocket: object graph transformations.

 ## Usage

-The memementifier will listen to orm new and load operations.
-Once it detects an entity and if contains a `this.memento` definition, it will inject a `getMemento()` method into the entity.
-This method will allow you to transform the entity and its relationship into native struct/array/native formats instead of the object graph.
+The memementifier will listen to WireBox object creations and ORM events in order to inject itself into target objects.
+The target object must contain a `this.memento` structure in order for the `mementifier` to inject a `getMemento()` method into the target.
+This method will allow you to transform the entity and its relationships into native struct/array/native formats.

 ### `this.memento` Marker

-Each entity must be marked with a `this.memento` struct with the following available keys:
+Each entity must be marked with a `this.memento` struct with the following (optional) available keys:

 ```js
 this.mememento = {